-Numbers 17:1 And הוה spoke to Moses saying, 2 Speak unto the Children of Israel, and take of every one of them a rod according to the house of their fathers, מאת from all their princes according to the house of their fathers, מאת from all their princes according to the house of their fathers, and were a not the staff of Levi: for one rod shall be for the head of the house and you will write Aaron's name on the staff of Levi: for one rod shall be for the head of the house of their fathers.
+Numbers 17:1 And יהיי spoke to Moses saying, 2 Speak unto the Children of Israel, and take of every one of them a rod according to the house of their fathers, אבֹת from all their princes according to the house אבֹת of their fathers twelve rods: write thou every man's name upon his rod.
+3 אבֹת you will write Aaron's name on the staff of Levi: for one rod shall be for the head of the house of their fathers.
 4 And you will put them in the Tabernacle of the Congregation in front of the testimony, where I will meet with you.
-5 And it will come to pass, that the man's staff, which I will choose, will blossom: and I will stop from Me את- the complaints (murmurings) against Me from the Children of Israel, when they complain against you.
+5 And it will come to pass, that the man's staff, which I will choose, will blossom: and I will stop from Me את the complaints (murmurings) against Me from the Children of Israel, when they complain against you.
 C-MATS